 Why take out life insurance?

-- The members of your household can continue to live in their home should you die
+- They can continue to live in their home

-- Your children can realise their dreams even if you're no longer there
+- Your children can still realise their dreams

 2. Insuring rent payments for your family home

 If you’re 30 years old and want to insure your family home’s rent for an amount of 25,000 euros and you choose a five-year term, your first monthly premium will be 5 euros.

 In 2021, the average rent in Flanders was 800 euros (source: Belgian Real Estate Confederation Flanders (CIB Vlaanderen).
 A sum insured of 28,000 euros will cover the rent payments for around three years.